apache/pulsar/site2/website/versioned_docs/version-2.2.1/deploy-bare-metal.md

 > 2. If you want to use all builtin [Pulsar IO](io-overview.md) connectors in your Pulsar deployment, you need to download `apache-pulsar-io-connectors`
 > package and make sure it is installed under `connectors` directory in the pulsar directory on every broker node or on every function-worker node if you
 > have run a separate cluster of function workers for [Pulsar Functions](functions-overview.md).
+>
+> 3. If you want to use [Tiered Storage](concepts-tiered-storage.md) feature in your Pulsar deployment, you need to download `apache-pulsar-offloaders`
+> package and make sure it is installed under `offloaders` directory in the pulsar directory on every broker node.
+For more details of how to configure
+> this feature, you could reference this [Tiered storage cookbook](cookbooks-tiered-storage.md).

 Deploying a Pulsar cluster involves doing the following (in order):